Leverage your strengths to unlock performance, energy and potential

 - 15% increase in profits

 Ultimately, the strengths-based management approach is shown to improve employee wellbeing and boost productivity in all areas.
 If you are keen to leverage this approach, there is a tool that you can use to maximise this opportunity and unlock the potential of individuals in your organisation.

 Strengths Profile is a world-leading strengths tool that changes the way we assess, develop and leverage talent in people.
-Strengths Profile is built from a decade of theoretical and empirical research in positive psychology and has been taken by more than 300,000 people around the world.
+Strengths Profile is built from a decade of theoretical and empirical research in positive psychology and has been taken by more than1 million people across 90 countries.

-Designed by Professor Alex Linley and his team at Capp in the UK, Strengths Profile is used by leading organisations including Schneider Electric, Avery Dennison, Aviva, Oracle and Ernst & Young.
+Designed by Professor Alex Linley and his team at Cappfinity in the UK, Strengths Profile is used by leading organisations including Schneider Electric, Salesforce, QBE and GE Health.

 The Strengths Profile tool is unique and distinct from traditional one-dimensional strengths tests, assessing 60 strengths across three dimensions of energy, performance and use.
 This pinpoints people’s results in four quadrants:

 - Realised Strengths are the things they find energising, perform well, and use often

 - Learned Behaviours are the things they have learned to do well, yet do not energise them

 - Weaknesses are the things they find it hard to do well and find draining